ckRobinson/multi-column-markdown/README.md

 # Change Log

 ### **0.9.0**
+#### **Major Changes**
+**Code-Block start regions have been depricated**
+Due to a combination of issues, this syntax form has had to be entierly depricated.
+To make the transition away from that syntax as smooth as possible a command has been added to the Command Pallete "Fix Multi-Column Syntax in Current File" which will update the opened file to the current syntax.
+A global syntax update command has also been added to the settings pannel.
+Please make sure to create backups of your vault before using the global updater.

 #### **Additions**
 - Added settings page.
     - Add checkbox setting for enable/disabling mobile rendering (only visible when on the mobile application).